North Pointe is known as the “come as you are” church on 167 Avenue in Edmonton.

 And then give away, freely.

-APPLICATION: You are welcome to attend any Sunday morning at North Pointe or North Pointe’s mid-week’s ministries.
+APPLICATION: Drop in any Sunday morning at North Pointe or at North Pointe’s mid-week’s ministries.
+You will find rest for your soul.
 Please leave a comment below.
 Thank you.

 I write to inspire people to be real, grow an authentic faith in Jesus, enjoy healthy relationships and discover their life purpose.
 If this material is helpful to you, please follow me.